 A general guide to costs

 If you are not eligible for Medicare you will be required to pay for all hospital services.
 Charges may vary depending on the treatment provided and whether you are covered by an Australian Health Insurance Policy.
-If you are insured with an overseas insurance provider, please see the uninsured fees listed below under the relevant service you are seeking care for.
+If you are insured with an overseas insurance provider, please see the uninsured fees listed on this page, for the relevant service you are seeking care for.

 More information: Childbirth Education